norulshahlam/rest-crud-api-tutorial/README.md

     spring.mvc.pathmatch.matching-strategy=ant-path-matcher

+`What to implement?`

+Docket - Your configurations and useful information
+- Api information like name, contact, versrion
+- Request header like application/json, request id, request datme/time

+@ApiResonses
+- Describes a possible response of an operation.
+- Defined at controller level or application level

+@ApiOperation
+- Describes an operation or typically a HTTP method against a specific path
+- Defined on every controller method

+@ApiParam
+- Describes a parameters of an API resource request
+- You give a sample value on the request parameter
+- Defined on every controller method

+@ApiModelProperty
+- control Swagger-specific definitions such as description (value), name, data type, example values on your model

 `Accessing Swagger`

 You can access it in JSON-based or UI-based.
 These two have their default url.
 You can, of course customize this.